Comcast (CMCSA) Q2 2017 Results - Earnings Call Transcript

 Thank you and thanks for posting that question in a broad way, which makes it, in my opinion – I thought we were really clear last quarter.
 So I guess, the chance to be even more clear.
 While, yes, we always look at the world around us and we do our jobs, frankly, and looking at opportunities.
 We love our business.
 Look at this quarter, 10% cash flow growth, 10% revenue growth, every one of the businesses performing well.
 So I don't see anybody quite doing that, frankly, in our space, quarter after quarter, by the way, not just one movie.

 And I think I've said and I think we've said in multiple forums that we really feel we're not missing anything.
 And so just to specifically talk about wireless, which I think was embedded in your question, no disrespect to wireless, it's a tough business.
 And our strategy of MVNO, we really like what we're doing – and just it's very, very early with XFINITY Mobile.
 And our early employee results and our first set of customers really improves a lot of the things we hoped it would improve.
-It will be a long road and – but I don't see something happening in that industry that we envy the position that we don't have today.
+It will be a long road, but I don't see something happening in that industry that we envy a position that we don't have today.

-So while we continue to focus on what we've got, if you look at the mix of content, it's not just content for content's sake, I think putting an incredible team on the field and having an NBC be in first place, to have Telemundo really just surging.
+So while we continue to focus on what we've got, if you look at the mix of content, it's not just content for content's sake.
+I think putting an incredible team on the field and having an NBC be in first place, to have Telemundo really just surging.
 Big year we're going to have in sports with all the big events.
 And Cable, Dave just talked about it.
 It's a fantastic strategy.
 I think we have a really special company and I wouldn't want to do anything to change that.

 Craig Eder Moffett - MoffettNathanson LLC